activeloopai/deeplake/README.md

 #### Train a PyTorch model on the CIFAR 10 dataset without the need to download it

-First, define a transform for the images and use Hub's built-in PyTorch one-line dataloader to connect the data to the compute:
+First, define a transform for the images and use Deep Lake's built-in PyTorch one-line dataloader to connect the data to the compute:

 ```python
 tform = transforms.Compose([